Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 There are so many ways to enjoy it.
 Serve it as a stand-alone side dish, cube it and add it to harvest salads and grain bowls or pair it with a crispy fried egg and a side of bacon or sausage for a veggie-forward Sunday brunch!

-I love that this Maple Roasted Acorn Squash recipe can be scaled up easily to accommodate the number of guests.
+I love that this recipe can be scaled up easily to accommodate the number of guests.
 A versatile sweet and savoury side that’s ideal for the colder months!

 Try this Sausage Stuffed Acorn Squash or this One-Bowl Maple Pecan Banana Bread next.